 The Company utilizes foreign currency forward contracts to hedge the effect of foreign currency exchange rate fluctuations on forecasted foreign currency transactions, primarily related to inventory purchases.
 These forward contracts are designated as cash flow hedges.
-The changes in fair value of these contracts attributable to changes in spot exchange rates are recorded in AOCI until the hedged items affect earnings, at which time the gain or loss is reclassified into the same line item in the condensed consolidated statements of income (loss) as the underlying exposure being hedged.
-The forward points are marked-to-market monthly and recognized in the same line item in the condensed consolidated statements of income (loss) as the underlying exposure being hedged.
+The changes in fair value of these contracts attributable to changes in spot exchange rates are recorded in AOCI until the hedged items affect earnings, at which time the gain or loss is reclassified into the same line item in the condensed consolidated statements of income as the underlying exposure being hedged.
+The forward points are marked-to-market monthly and recognized in the same line item in the condensed consolidated statements of income as the underlying exposure being hedged.

 Under interest rate swaps, we agree with other parties to exchange, at specified intervals, the difference between fixed-rate and floating-rate interest amounts calculated by reference to an agreed notional principal amount.
-Any unrealized gain or loss at the time of settlement will be reclassified to interest expense, where we record the interest expense on the associated debt.
+Amounts reported in AOCI related to interest rate swaps at the time of settlement will be reclassified to interest expense, where we record the interest expense on the associated debt.